 Hide Description- Show Description+

-Poetry has been part of Rae Varcoe’s everyday life since Mrs Entwisle led her to Wilfred Owen, R.A.K.
-Mason and Gerard Manley Hopkins in the third form.
-She has been writing poetry much more recently, beginning with an MA course at Victoria University in 1997.
-Like other doctor poets, she is particularly interested in exploring the deep and complex relationships between medicine and poetry.
-She was born in 1944 and grew up in Dunedin, and works as a blood diseases physician at Auckland City Hospital.
+Poetry was part of Rae Varcoe’s everyday life since Mrs Entwisle led her to Wilfred Owen, R.A.K.
+Mason and Gerard Manley Hopkins in the third form at school.
+Like other doctor poets, she was particularly interested in exploring the deep and complex relationships between medicine and poetry.

 Praise for Tributary